PSU-ICDS/icds_docs/docs/running-jobs/batch-jobs.md

 A good starting point is to calculate the size of the data your application needs to load into memory at one time.
 Once you have an estimate, it is safe practice to request about 20% more memory than you think you need.
-This extra buffer accommodates the operating ystem and other side processes that run alongside your job.
+This extra buffer accommodates the operating system and other side processes that run alongside your job.

 The most reliable method is to run a short test job with a generous memory allocation and then check the actual peak usage.
 You can use the sacct command after your job finishes to